 It is the employee's responsibility to ensure that appropriate written certification from a qualified professional health care provider is submitted to Human Resources.
-It is the responsibility of the Department Head/Supervisor to communicate with the employee during the leave, to obtain proper documentation authorizing the employee's return to work, and to work with Human Resources to submit timesheets or approve electronic leave reports on the employee's behalf for each pay period during the leave.
+It is the responsibility of the Department Head/Supervisor to communicate with the employee during the leave, to obtain proper documentation authorizing the employee's return to work.